 This laser-sharp focus allows them to produce a quality product at a reasonable price that tailors its design and features to racquetball players specifically.
 As such, it should come as little surprise that the Python racquetball glove earns the best all-around value spot on our list.

 Unless you are going to fill your glove with mobility reducing pads, the only way to prevent the glove from getting slick with sweat is to make it breathable.
-Thankfully, Python knows how to accomplish this feat in a multitude of ways and provides arguably the most breathable racquetball glove that we encountered.
+Thankfully, Python knows how to accomplish this feat in a multitude of ways and provides arguably the most breathable racquetball glove for sweaty hands that we encountered.

 This process first begins with the backing of the glove.
 The back of the python is made from a combination of nylon and spandex.
 This is important because spandex will help keep the glove tight and prevent slippage while the nylon will allow it to breathe.